1lyasam/1lyasam.github.io/_posts/2023-02-20-Sweet-cidr.md

 Mission completed, we have a logic that will expose the possible communication with IP + ports\range.
 This will definitely save a lot of time !
 If port range is used on the SG we will still need an Nmap scan to find port 8444.
 But it will be much faster and efficient than scanning hundreds of thousands of addresses.
+I implemented this logic into the SweetCIDR tool, You can refer to the [github page](https://github.com/1lyasam/SweetCIDR) of the tool to get some information about how to actually use it.